allenhuffman/PlayParser/README.md

 TEMPO
 -----
 "T" followed by a number from 1-255.
 Default is 2.
+(Supports modifiers.)

 VOLUME
 ------
 "V" followed by a number from 1-31.
 Default is 15.
+(Supports modifiers.)
-(Not supported on the Arduino.)
+(Does nothing on the Arduino.)

 PAUSE
 -----